* This is the Professional Version. *

 With treatment, the 10-yr survival for patients with mild to moderate AR is 80 to 95%.
 With appropriately timed valve replacement (ie, before HF and using criteria below), long-term prognosis for patients with moderate to severe AR is good.
 However, the prognosis for those with severe AR and HF is considerably poorer.

-When aortic root dilatation is part of the mechanism of AR, angiotensin-receptor blockers may slow progression, making them favored drugs for patients with concomitant hypertension.
+When aortic root dilation is part of the mechanism of AR, angiotensin-receptor blockers may slow progression, making them favored drugs for patients with concomitant hypertension.

 Intervention is indicated when AR is severe and is causing symptoms or LV dysfunction (EF < 50%, LV end-systolic dimension > 50 to 55 mm, or LV end-diastolic dimension > 65 to 75 mm).
 Sometimes, intervention is done earlier if the ascending aorta is dilated > 55 mm (> 50 mm in patients with Marfan syndrome and a bicuspid aortic valve).
 When cardiac surgery is done for other indications, concomitant aortic valve intervention is indicated if the AR is moderate or severe.